Erobober/less-vs-sass/README.md

 	@include bordered(4px);
 }
 ```
-> It's a matter of preference Perhaps one could say they like LESS mixins because it's less writing (without the word `mixin` and `include`) and it looks more like CSS.
-Perhaps one could say they like the use of `mixin` and `include` because it helps them more easily see what is a mixin.
+> It's a matter of preference.
+Perhaps one could say they like LESS mixins because it's less writing (without the word `mixin` and `include`) and it looks more like CSS.
+Perhaps one could say they like the use of `mixin` and `include` because it helps them more easily see mixins from the other CSS.

 # Easier in Sass